cncf/clowarden/README.md

 ## Sample workflow

-Changes to resources in services managed by CLOWarden should be proposed via pull requests.
-CLOWarden will check all pull requests created in the configuration repository and, when it detects that the PR contains changes to any of the configuration files, it will start working on it.
+Changes to resources in services managed by CLOWarden should be proposed via *pull requests*.
+CLOWarden will check all pull requests created in the configuration repository defined and, when it detects that the PR contains changes to any of the configuration files, it will start working on it.

 Let's go through a full example to see how this would work in practice.

 Our goal in this example will be to create a new team (named *team1*) with one maintainer and one member, as well as a new repository (named *repo1*).
 We want to give *team1* write permissions on *repo1*, and we'd also like to add a external collaborator, named *collaborator1*, with read permissions.

-The first step will be to create a pull request to add the following to the configuration files (*please note that we are intentionally introducing an error in this code snippet*):
+The first step will be to create a pull request to add the entries below to the configuration files (*please note that we are intentionally introducing an error in this code snippet*):

 ```yaml
 teams: